 But beyond that, coaching on Teachable is something you can offer immediately, without any additional tech or equipment.
 We’ve taken care of all the communication, payment, and scheduling aspects.

-Plus, because online coaching requires attention, time, and commitment, you can also ask for a higher price tag for your services.
+Plus, because online coaching requires attention, time, and commitment, you can also ask for a higher price tag for your products and services.

 We have the tools, but you have the skills.
 Our Free Plan is the perfect place to start flexing those skills.
 Sign up today to share what you know (no credit card needed).

-3. Put pen to paper and freelance write
+3. Put pen to paper with freelance writing

 Build a portfolio site of sample writing to showcase your work.